4paradigm/OpenMLDB/docs/en/use_case/talkingdata_demo.md

 ### 1.2 Data Preparation

-In this example, only the first 10000 rows in the training set provided by Kaggle will be used, see the data in [train\_sample.csv](https://github.com/4paradigm/OpenMLDB/tree/main/demo/talkingdata-adtracking-fraud-detection).
+In this example, only the first 10,000 rows of the training data set provided by Kaggle will be used, see the data in [train\_sample.csv](https://github.com/4paradigm/OpenMLDB/tree/main/demo/talkingdata-adtracking-fraud-detection).
 To download the complete dataset, please run the command:
 ```
 kaggle competitions download -c talkingdata-adtracking-fraud-detection
 ```
-After download, please extract the data to `demo/talkingdata-adtracking-fraud-detection/data` and call the `cut_data()` function in the [train\_and\_serve.py](https://github.com/4paradigm/OpenMLDB/blob/main/demo/talkingdata-adtracking-fraud-detection/train_and_serve.py) to make new dataset for training.
+After download, please extract the data to `demo/talkingdata-adtracking-fraud-detection/data` and run the `cut_data()` function in the [train\_and\_serve.py](https://github.com/4paradigm/OpenMLDB/blob/main/demo/talkingdata-adtracking-fraud-detection/train_and_serve.py) to make new dataset for training.

 ### 1.3 Start the OpenMLDB Cluster